SionAn/SionAn/README.md

 ## Hi there 👋
+My name is Sion An and I’m a Ph.D.
+Candidate in Medical Image and Signal Processing Laboratory at Daegu Gyeongbuk Institute of Science and Technology (DGIST), advised by Professor Sang Hyun Park.
+I obtained my B.S. from DGIST in February 2020.

 <!--
 **SionAn/SionAn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.